Lesson 3 Β· VB6 Tutorial

 Lesson Summary

-In this lesson, you've learned how to work with essential VB6 controls:
+In this lesson, you learned how to work with essential VB6 controls and how those controls help you build interactive Windows applications.

 Control Properties

-Mastered TextBox for user input and Label for displaying output
+You used TextBox for user input and Label for displaying calculated or status output.

 Selection Controls